aclark4life/parse2plone/README.txt

   with "bin/instance run" are the aim.
 Forking and pull requests are encouraged.

-* The author had an itch to scratch; it will be nice for him to be able to say "just go write a script" and then point to an example.
+* The author had an itch to scratch; it will be nice for him to be able to say "just go write a script" and then point to this as an example.

 All of that said, the author understands that reusability and conservation of developer resources are important goals, especially for the Plone project.